speedyray/BlockchainGas/README.md

 # Gas
-A unit of transactional cost on the blockchain.
+It is the internal pricing mechanism for running transactions, processes and smart contracts on the blockchain A unit of transactional cost on the blockchain.
 In other words the crypto fuel required to perform transaction on Ethereum blockchain